JonathanUsername/piratestream/README.md

 # piratestream
 A command line interface for streaming from the Pirate Bay torrent lists and piping directly to VLC.
-Search for a torrent, select the one you want,
+Search for a torrent, select the one you want, watch it as it starts to stream directly, no waiting required.

 ![Like normal pirates, only in a stream](http://i.imgur.com/Y3osx95.png)

-it's like normal piracy, only with with streaming and pipes.
+#### It's like normal piracy, but for impatient people with decent bandwidth.

 Install with `npm install`